alemonmk/ansible_boulder_deployment/README.md

 3. Required Ansible 2.9.

-4. This role is built with Debian buster in mind, and should have testing apt repo enabled.
+4. This role is built with Debian buster in mind, and requires testing apt repo enabled.

-5. Set up a internal DNS resolver:
+5. Set up a internal DNS server:

    - to keep gRPC clients within Boulder from hard hitting public resolvers, but you should not let this server have unfettered access to internet anyways.

    - for Validation Authority to resolve your internal names.

-6. Need root access on target machine.
-Read all the tasks before you run the play.
+6. Need root access on target machine, so read all the tasks before you run the play.

 ## Usage